-Renowned health expert Professor Fiona Stanley launches our joint statement on the health impacts of coal alongside Chief Councillor Tim Flannery and Dr Liz Hannah from the Climate and Health Alliance.
+Renowned health expert Professor Fiona Stanley launches our joint statement on the health impacts of coal alongside Chief Councillor Tim Flannery and Dr Liz Hanna from the Climate and Health Alliance.
 Our team BOARD OF DIRECTORS Gerry Hueston is currently the Chairman and a Councillor of the Climate Council of Australia.
 He is also the current Chairman of Plan International Australia.
-He was previously a Commissioner with the Climate Commission and President of BP in Australasia where his career spanned 34 years with BP in Australia, New Zealand, UK and Europe.
+He was previously Commissioner with the Climate Commission and President of BP in Australasia where his career spanned 34 years with BP in Australia, New Zealand, UK and Europe.
 He is a past board member of the Business Council of Australia, a past Chairman and board member of the Australian Institute of Petroleum and a former member of the Chairman's Panel of the Australian Great Barrier Reef Foundation.
-Robert Purves AM Robert is a businessman and an environmentalist.
-He is currently the President of WWF-Australia and is a former board member of WWF International.
-Robert is also a founding member of The Wentworth Group of Concerned Scientists, a Director of Earth Hour Global, a Director of Climate Council of Australia, a Patron of the Lizard Island Research Station, and a Governor of Australian Youth Climate Coalition, Robert has a long career in public companies, including being Chairman of a public listed company, DCA Group Limited.
-In 2004 Robert established the Purves Environmental Fund, which funds numerous environmental initiatives.
+He is currently a Commissioner with the Australian Climate Commission.
+Robert Purves AM is a businessman and an environmentalist.
+He is currently a director of the Purves Environmental Fund, the President of WWF-Australia and a former board member of WWF International.
+Robert is also founding member of The Wentworth group of Concerned Scientists, a director of Earth hour Global, a Patron of the Lizard Island Research Station, and a Governor of the Australian Youth Climate Coalition.
 In 2008 Robert was appointed a Member of the Order of Australia (AM) for service to conservation and the environment, and awarded an Honorary Fellow from the University of Sydney.

-Martiin Wilder AM is head of Baker & McKenzie's Global Environmental Markets legal practice.
+Martijn Wilder AM is head of Baker & McKenzie's Global Environmental Markets legal practice.
 Martijn is chairman of Low Carbon Australia, a board member of the Clean Energy Finance Corporation, chair of the NSW Climate Change Council, on the governing board of the Renewable Energy and Energy Efficiency Partnership, and a director and governor of WWF.
-Martijn is an adjunct professor of climate change law at the Australian National University and an affiliate, Cambridge Centre for Climate Change Mitigation Research Department of Land Economy University of Cambridge.
+Martijn is a professor of climate change law at the Australian National University and an affiliate, Cambridge Centre for Climate Change Mitigation Research Department of Land Economy University of Cambridge.n 2012, Martijn was awarded a Member of the Order of Australia in recognition for "service to environmental law.
 Samantha Mostyn is a Non-executive Director of Virgin Australia Holdings Limited, Citigroup Pty Ltd, Transurban Group and Cover-More Group Limited.
 She is President of the Australian Council for International Development.
-She is also a Director of Australian Volunteers International, Australia Council for the Arts, Carriageworks, St James Ethics Centre Foundation, the NSW Climate Change Council and ClimateWorks Australia.
-Samantha is currently Deputy Chair of the Diversity Council Australia, and is a member of the advisory board of the Crawford School of Government and Economics, ANU, She is also a Commissioner of the Australian Football League.
-Matthew Honey is currently a Partner at EY.
+She is also a Director of Australian Volunteers International, Australia Council for the Arts, Carriageworks, St James Ethics Centre Foundation, the NSW Climate Change Council and ClimateWorks Australia.Samantha is currently Deputy Chair of the Diversity Council Australia, and is a member of the advisory board of the Crawford School of Government and Economics, ANU.
+She is also a Commissioner of the Australian Football League.
+Matthew Honey is currently a Partner of Ernst & Young.
 He provides a range of assurance services to a variety of clients in the resources, utilities and manufacturing sectors.
 He is an Associate of the Institute of Chartered Accountants in Australia, a Registered Company Auditor and Registered Greenhouse and Energy Auditor.
-Matt has over 17 years of experience providing financial reporting, governance, risk management, transactional and climate change related advice to his diverse client base both in Australian and internationally.
-Professor Veena Sahajwalla (Councillor) is Associate Dean (Strategic Industry Relations), Faculty of Science, and Director, Centre for Sustainable Materials Research and Technology, at UNSW.
-Andrew Stock (Councillor) is a senior energy advisor and an experienced executive in the oil and gas, renewables and petrochemical industries in Australia and overseas.
+Matt has over 17 years of experience providng financial reporting, governance, risk management, transactional and climate change related advice to his diverse client base both in Australia and internationally.
 COUNCILLORS Professor Tim Flannery (Chief Councillor) is one of Australia's leading writers on climate change.
 An internationally acclaimed scientist, explorer and conservationist, Professor Flannery was named Australian of the Year in 2007.
-Gerry Hueston (Chairman and Councillor) see previous page.
+Gerry Hueston (Chairman and Councillor) see see page 20.